-This caches up to 10,000 principals, evicting stale entries after 10 minutes.
+This caches up to 10,000 principals with an LRU policy, evicting stale entries after 10 minutes.

 2.7.2 Authorizer

 An authorizer is a strategy class which, given a principal and a role, decides if access is granted to the principal.